maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 ---
 The process of minting NFTs on Cardano blockchain is most likely going to change dramatically in the near future after the official release of smart contracts with [Alonzo Goguen](https://roadmap.cardano.org/en/goguen/), but that could still be at least a few months away.

-In the meantime there are still going to be folks like me who want to start minting NFTs right away to be a part of history and early adopters.
+In the meantime there are still going to be folks like me who want to start minting NFTs right away to be a part of history and be early adopters.
 This how-to article is for you!

 Now, you might be wondering how is it even possible to mint NFTs on Cardano when smart contracts aren't yet available.
-The short answer is developers have figured out a way to hack together methods to make it work and some of the earliest NFT projects like with [Spacebudz](https://spacebudz.io) were hugely successful selling out supply in a matter of days.
+The short answer is developers have figured out a way to hack together methods to make it work and some of the earliest NFT projects like [Spacebudz](https://spacebudz.io) were hugely successful selling out supply in a matter of days.

-A more technical explanation of how this is possible can be seen straight from [Cardano's website.](https://cardano-ledger.readthedocs.io/en/latest/explanations/faq.html#cardano-native-tokens-vs-erc)
+A more technical explanation of how minting NFTs right now is possible can be seen straight from [Cardano's website.](https://cardano-ledger.readthedocs.io/en/latest/explanations/faq.html#cardano-native-tokens-vs-erc)

 Today I'll share one of the easiest and quickest ways to mint your own NFT in a matter of minutes using a simple tool built by [Metro Mermaids.](https://www.metromermaids.com)